hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 > And conscientiously to them can say,
 >
 > "You now dance well, can ease and grace display".

+[^6]: The words in _italics_, between inverted commas, are taken from the party's bills and advertisements.
+The author would be much obliged to any Lady or Gentleman to supply him with any others of a similar kind: the favour shall be hereafter acknowledged.

 These and the several other super-human acquirements said to be possessed by certain professors of dancing, have excited the author's envy.
 In his defence, the calls on those eminent teachers who know the fallibility of human nature, to read these extraordinary professions, and then say whether they do not also envy those great professors such rare qualifications, and to this subject he particularly entreats the attention of eminent foreign dancers, who have so long laughed at our want of genius in the art of dancing.